NWTlter/NWT_CLM/CLM_instructions.md

  - [ ] user_datm streams must point to the correct forcing data
  - [ ] surface dataset files must be correct for the vegetation community
- - [ ] copy the parameter file into the new case directory
+ - [ ] make sure your user_nl_clm is still pointing to the right surface dataset, parameter file, etc. (if you want you can copy the parameter file into the new case directory, but need to point to it in user_nl_clm)